National Technical Information Service's Dissemination of Technical Reports Needs Congressional Attention

 Matter for Congressional Consideration

 Comments: Congress has not yet enacted legislation to re-examine the fee-based model under which NTIS operates, although it has begun taking actions that give it an opportunity to do so.
 Specifically, legislation (S. 2206 and H.R.
-4382) that had the potential to address the issues GAO identified was introduced and referred to the Senate Committee on Commerce, Science, and Transportation and the House Committee on Science, Space, and Technology to reassess the critical function of NTIS.
-In addition, the Consolidated and Further Continuing Appropriations Act of 2015 contains a provision that prohibits NTIS from charging customers for reports from legislative branch offices unless the agency provides information to the customer on how an electronic copy of the report can be accessed or downloaded for free online.
-The Act further states that if a customer still requires a report from NTIS, the agency should not charge more than what is needed to recover the cost of processing, reproducing, and delivering the document requested.
-Beyond these actions, a subsequent bill introduced in January 2015 (H.R.
-443) is substantively identical to S. 2206 and H.R.
-4382, while another bill (S. 787 - the National Technical Information Service Elimination Act) was introduced in March 2015.
+4382) that had the potential to address the issues GAO identified was introduced in April 2014, but was not enacted during the last Congress.
+In addition, the Consolidated and Further Continuing Appropriations Act of 2015 contained a provision that prohibits NTIS from charging customers for reports authored by legislative branch offices unless the agency provides information to the customer on how an electronic copy of the report can be accessed or downloaded for free online.
+The Act further stated that if a customer still requires a report from NTIS, the agency should not charge more than what is needed to recover the cost of processing, reproducing, and delivering the document requested.
+In the current Congress, three bills (H.R.
+443, S.787, and S.1636) were introduced and referred to the House Committee on Science, Space, and Technology and the Senate Committee on Commerce, Science, and Transportation.
 With these bills, Congress again has the opportunity to consider legislation that would ensure the assessment of the appropriateness or viability of NTIS functions.